Viewpoint Collaborates with Compass Charter Schools to Spotlight Scholar-Centric Education and Exceptional Outcomes

-MIAMI, April 17, 2024 /PRNewswire-PRWeb/ -- Viewpoint, the esteemed educational program hosted by renowned actor Dennis Quaid, is excited to announce a strategic partnership with Compass Charter Schools for an upcoming episode dedicated to exploring scholar-centric educational modalities and their role in achieving exceptional outcomes.
-Filming on May 16th in Santa Ana, CA, the segment will shine a spotlight on Compass Charter Schools' commitment to providing an excellent educational platform through online and wrap-around options for scholars students, while also emphasizing principles of diversity, equity, and inclusion within their organization and staff.
+LOS ANGELES, April 24, 2024 /PRNewswire-PRWeb/ -- Viewpoint, the esteemed educational program hosted by renowned actor Dennis Quaid, is excited to announce a strategic partnership with Compass Charter Schools for an upcoming episode dedicated to exploring scholar-centric educational modalities and their role in achieving exceptional outcomes.
+Filming in May, the segment will shine a spotlight on Compass Charter Schools' commitment to providing an excellent educational platform through online and wrap-around options for scholars, while also emphasizing principles of diversity, equity, and inclusion within their organization and staff.

 A representative of Viewpoint stated, "We are honored to partner with Compass Charter Schools for this important episode.
-Every scholar student deserves access to a high-quality education that meets their unique needs and inspires a lifelong love of learning.
-We look forward to exploring how Compass Charter Schools is fulfilling this vision and making a positive difference in the lives of scholars."
+Every scholar deserves access to a high-quality education that meets their unique needs and inspires a lifelong love of learning.
+We look forward to exploring how Compass Charter Schools is fulfilling this vision and making a positive difference in scholars' lives."

-Compass Charter Schools brings a wealth of expertise and experience to the discussion;, with a proven track record of providing personalized education options that prioritize the individual needs and interests of each scholar student.
-Through online and in-person wrap-around programs, including assessment support, counseling, emergent multilingual support, engagement (clubs and field trips), tutoring, and more.
+Compass Charter Schools brings a wealth of expertise and experience to the discussion; with a proven track record of providing personalized education options that prioritize the individual needs and interests of each scholar.
+Through online and in-person programs, including assessment support, counseling, emergent multilingual support, engagement (clubs and field trips), tutoring, and more.
 Compass Charter Schools offers flexibility and support to scholars, allowing them to thrive academically while pursuing their passions and interests.

 During the episode, viewers can expect to hear from key representatives of Compass Charter Schools as they discuss the innovative approaches employed to achieve exceptional outcomes.
 From personalized learning plans to dedicated support services, Compass Charter Schools will showcase its commitment to providing a comprehensive and inclusive educational platform for scholars of all backgrounds and abilities.